JamesMGreene/nestdb/README.md

 ### Memory footprint
 A copy of the whole datastore is kept in memory.
-This is not much on the expected kind of datasets (20MB for 10,000 2KB documents).
+This is not much on the expected kind of data sets (20MB for 10,000 2KB documents).

 ## NeDB use in other services
 * <a href="https://github.com/louischatriot/connect-nedb-session" target="_blank">connect-nedb-session</a> is a session store for Connect and Express, backed by nedb